afids/afids-validator/CONTRIBUTING.md

 ## Ground Rules

 - Ensure all unit tests pass prior to PR submission.
+- Ensure code is run through [`black`](https://black.readthedocs.io/en/stable/) with the `-l 79` flag to ensure proper line lengths.
 - Create issues for any major changes and enhancements that you wish to make to allow for community discussion.
+- Label issues and PRs with the appropriate tag found below.
 - Be welcoming to newcomers and respectful of everyone.
 See the [Python Community Code of Conduct](https://www.python.org/psf/conduct/).
-- Label issues and PRs with the appropriate tag found below.

 Unsure where to begin contributing to AFIDs?
 Here are two places to start
 - Beginner issues - issues which should only require a few lines of code, and a test or two.